Academic Programs Catalog

 Applications for financial aid are available on the web at www.fafsa.gov.
 Results of the application, known as the FAFSA, are sent electronically to the MSU Office of Financial Aid for processing.
 MSU's school code is 002290.
 The FAFSA will ask you for this code.

 When a FAFSA is received and the extent of the financial need is determined, the student is considered for any of the aid for which they are eligible.
 The financial aid package is prepared to assist in meeting the financial need of the student.
-This package may include any combination of scholarship, grant, loan, or job.
+This package may include any combination of scholarship, grant, loan, or work-study.
 Career Services, 113 Student Services Building, www.careernetwork.msu.edu, assists students in procuring jobs.

 Most of the educational grants require that financial need be demonstrated.
 Many of the scholarships and grants are limited to Michigan residents.